rafaneri/phychips-rcp/README.md

 # phychips-rcp
-Reader Control Protocol to Phychips PR9200
+Reader Control Protocol to RFID with Phychips PR9200